zero-to-mastery/resources/WebDesignResources.md

 * [Picular](https://picular.co/): A Pinterest-style website that allows you to search for any color either through text or HEX color value.
 It's like, "Google, but for colors."

+* [Color Hunt](https://colorhunt.co/): A color schemes website that allows you to search the themes including its HEX code.

 ## Icons &amp; Graphics

 * [CSS3 Patterns Gallery](http://lea.verou.me/css3patterns/): a gallery of background patterns and their CSS code.